Pool Chemicals Explained: A Coffs Harbour Owner's Guide

 - Not adjusting after rainfall

-Water chemistry is dynamic.
-Small changes can have noticeable effects.
-Routine monitoring helps prevent minor issues from becoming costly repairs.
+Water chemistry is dynamic, especially in our climate — small changes can have noticeable effects fast.
+Routine monitoring stops minor issues from turning into costly repairs.

 Getting the Right Advice for Your Pool